-How to debug list index out of range error in python?In this python tutorial, we look at why we receive the IndexError: List index out of range error in python, post which we look at solutions for the error.
+How to debug the list index out of range python error?In this python tutorial, we look at why we receive the IndexError: List index out of range error in python, post which we look at solutions for the error.

-- Why do we get the list index out of range error?
+- Why do we get the list index out of range python error?